 - Class A, Class C and Class N Shares are available for subscription only via certain distributors, broker/dealers and/or other professional investors in certain countries with the prior approval of the Management Company. - Class D Shares are intended for subscription by: - a. retail investors investing via a distributor in circumstances where such distributor: - i. is prohibited by the local laws or regulations applicable to it to receive and/or keep any commissions or other non-monetary benefits; and/or - ii. is rendering portfolio management or investment advice on an independent basis (in respect of distributors subject to the rules applicable to these services under MiFID II, as implemented into local legislation or subject to equivalent rules according to local legislation); and/or - iii. is providing non-independent advice and has agreed with the investor not to receive and retain any commissions; and - b.
-Institutional Investors.

-These shares are subject to a redemption charge as specified in the Information Sheet of the relevant Fund.

-- Class E Shares are available for subscription only via certain distributors in certain countries with the prior approval from the Management Company. - Class G Shares are available for subscription only by Institutional Investors and with prior approval from the Management Company. - Class I Shares are available for subscription only by Institutional Investors. - Class L Shares are available for subscription by retail investors and Institutional Investors. - Class S Shares are available for subscription, with prior agreement of the Management Company, only by feeder funds (including but not limited to Feeder Funds).
-These Shares will be subject to a separate fee arrangement with the Investment Manager covering the Investment Management Fee.
+Institutional Investors. - Class E Shares are available for subscription only via certain distributors in certain countries with the prior approval from the Management Company. - Class G Shares are available for subscription only by Institutional Investors and with prior approval from the Management Company. - Class I Shares are available for subscription only by Institutional Investors. - Class K Shares are available for subscription by retail investors investing through insurance wrapped products and Institutional Investors with prior approval from the Investment Manager. - Class L Shares are available for subscription by retail investors and Institutional Investors. - Class S Shares are available for subscription, with prior agreement of the Management Company, only by feeder funds (including but not limited to Feeder Funds).
+These Shares will be subject to a separate fee arrangement with the Investment Manager covering the Investment Management Fee. - Class T Shares are available for subscription by retail investors and Institutional Investors. - Class U1, Class U2, Class U3 and Class U4 Shares are available for subscription only by Institutional Investors who have agreed specific terms of business with the Management Company.
+With regard to MiFID distributors, Class U1, Class U2, Class U3 and Class U4 Shares are available to those providing portfolio management or investment advice on an independent basis as defined by MiFID II and those providing non independent advice who have a separate fee arrangement with their clients under which they have agreed not to receive and retain inducements.

-- Class T Shares are available for subscription by retail investors and Institutional Investors. - Class U1, Class U2 and Class U3 Shares are available for subscription only by Institutional Investors who have agreed specific terms of business with the Management Company.
-With regard to MiFID distributors, Class U1, Class U2 and Class U3 Shares are available to those providing portfolio management or investment advice on an independent basis as defined by MiFID II and those providing non independent advice who have a separate fee arrangement with their clients under which they have agreed not to receive and retain inducements. - Class X Shares are available for subscription by Institutional Investors with prior approval from the Investment Manager. - Class Y Shares are available for subscription by Institutional Investors and with prior approval from the Investment Manager. - Class Z Shares are available for subscription by retail investors and with prior approval from the Investment Manager.
+- Class X Shares are available for subscription by Institutional Investors with prior approval from the Investment Manager. - Class Y Shares are available for subscription by Institutional Investors and with prior approval from the Investment Manager. - Class Z Shares are available for subscription by retail investors and with prior approval from the Investment Manager.